varigence/docs/bimlflex/user-guide/linked-service-adf-azure-postgresql.md

 [//]: # (TODO List of stages, connection types, and system types that can use Azure Database for PostgreSQL)

-After selecting `Azure PostgreSQL` from the Linked Service Type dropdown, the form required for creating a Azure Database for PostgreSQL Linked Service will appear.
+After selecting `Azure PostgreSQL` from the Linked Service Type dropdown, the form required for creating an Azure Database for PostgreSQL Linked Service will appear.

 ![Azure Database for PostgreSQL Linked Service Form -center -50%](images/bimlflex-ss-app-connections-adf-postgresql-form.png "Azure Database for PostgreSQL Linked Service Form")